 Luckily, it wasn’t quite as voluminous as the first one.
 This one was changed with a minimum of fuss and crying.
 From me, I mean.

 Actually, Sam never cried all day and I really thank my lucky stars for that.
 I don’t know what I’d do if I had to deal with constant crying, in addition to conducting decontamination detail.
-He ate well, took his bottles well, napped occasionally on my lap, and otherwise occupied himself quite nicely.
+He ate well, took his bottles well, occasionally napped on my lap, and otherwise occupied himself quite nicely.
 Daniel was a big help as well, keeping an eye on little bro when I had to prepare the bottles or heat up Sam’s food.

 Putting Sam to bed didn’t quite work out, so I had to abort that effort, figuring he’d conk out when he was good and ready.
 Mommy and Daddy came home around 11:30, to find Sammy asleep on my chest, and Daniel and I watching King Kong, a picture of family bliss.
 But now it was time for me to make a break for it.

 I was happy that I was able to pull it off, but was left with a sense of amazement regarding parents.
 How they live like that day in and day out is incredible.
-I learned how draining it is to stay on such a constant state of high alert.
+I learned how draining it is to stay in such a constant state of high alert.
 It’s a wonder any of us ever lived to grow up at all, let alone had siblings.
 But it was all good.
 Tomorrow would be Sunday, and I’d need that day of rest.

 *The “Five Steps of Grief” is from the noted book “On Death and Dying” by Dr. Elisabeth Kubler-Ross, 1969.
 (This is a book I read in college.
 I find it helps to appear scholarly when writing about poop.)